-You are invited to apply for a Gallipoli Scholarship which could help you finance the first year only of a degree course in a New South Wales or ACT University in 2014.
-Up to a total of seven scholarships will be available in 2014 - four for descendants of WWI veterans, and three for descendants of WWII veterans.
+You are invited to apply for a Gallipoli Scholarship which could help you finance the first year only of a degree course in a New South Wales or ACT University in 2015.
+Up to a total of seven scholarships will be available in 2015.
 The closing date for applications for this scholarship is 1st March of the year you are applying.

 This website indicates the essential and desirable criteria you must satisfy to qualify for the award.
 The decision of the independent Scholarship Selection Committee will be final.
 You are requested to read everything on this site to assist you with your application.

 The Gallipoli Scholarship's first aim is to provide significant financial assistance to the most deserving and meritorious Australian applicant(s), resident in New South Wales or the ACT, to commence the first year of their first degree at a NSW or ACT University degree course in 2015.
 In assessing suitability for an award, a 60% weighting will apply to financial need and a 40% weighting to educational merit.
 The scholarship support does not extend beyond one year.

 The second aim of the Scholarship is to perpetuate among Australians an understanding of those enduring traditions of perseverance, courage and self sacrifice which were established so indelibly in the cause of world peace at Gallipoli and thereafter on other battlefields in World War I. Subsequently these traditions have defined the Australian response to war.